Twyfords museum of products, medals, portraits from the 1850s

 In 1961 new housing standards were published.
 Amongst the recommendations was the need to include a handrinse basin in every toilet that was separate from the bathroom.
 The architects needed to accommodate these without increasing the amount of floor space already allocated to each flat.
 They found their solution in a sink produced by Twyfords for the new Shell Centre, London, which fitted into the depth of a wall.

-The architects specially designed the new Barbican sink along those lines in collaboration with Monroe Blair at Twyfords.
+The architects specially designed the new Barbican handrinse basin along those lines in collaboration with Monroe Blair at Twyfords.
 This is only one example of the attention to detail that gave a totality of design which distinguishes the Barbican from the standards of other public buildings of the period.